mathnet/mathnet-symbolics/README.md

 https://github.com/ingted/coldfar-symbolics

 # 2022-03-21 The progress is really great.
 Critical lambda compilation and evaluation bugs are resolved.
+So you can easily extend symbolic operation with tensor value in Math.Net.

 ```
     let a0 = SymbolicExpression(Infix.parseOrThrow("v * 2")).Evaluate(symbols2)